 At long last!
 After high hopes, interrupting illnesses and weeks of waiting, I finally got to experience the Leonardo da Vinci exhibition in my hometown.
-Following a captivating lecture last month with Martin Clayton from the Royal Collection Trust at Windsor Castle, read my blog post here — I was expecting nothing short of amazement to see Da Vinci's works with my own eyes.
+Following a captivating lecture last month with Martin Clayton from the Royal Collection Trust at Windsor Castle, which I wrote about in my last blog post — I was expecting nothing short of amazement to see Da Vinci's works with my own eyes.

 Sunderland Museum & Winter Gardens certainly did not disappoint.
 As Martin had explained, each of the twelve cities which are holding exhibitions to mark the 500 year anniversary of Leonardo da Vinci's death received a fair distribution of the drawings held by the Royal Collection Trust.
 Within the exhibition at Sunderland, you can see examples of Da Vinci's portraiture, his medical illustrations, his cartography commissions, botanical drawings, costume designs and his military interests.
 It's clear that a lot of thought had been put into how this display was curated.
 There's something for everybody.

 The exhibition had a clear layout, showing a visual timeline of Da Vinci's life through his works.
 Each piece was accompanied by a wealth of information which naturally guided us around the room.
 My boyfriend and I were pleasantly surprised that the exhibition comfortably lasted its full duration of one hour.
 Although an hour was the allocated time slot which was stated on our tickets, the gallery itself isn't too big and there was no guided tour to fill up our time.